-We're working with Metro Vancouver to reduce clothing waste from landfill and incinerator.
+We're working with Metro Vancouver to reduce clothing going to the landfill and incinerator.
 Reduce, repair, and repurpose your clothes to help minimize waste.
 Clothing and textiles don’t belong in the landfill.

 On average, we buy three times more clothes than we did in the 1980s, and it is estimated that one garbage truck full of clothing is landfilled globally every second.